Alameda County, CA

 Diagnosed: Fall 2013

-Current health: “Thousands of dollars and years later, I am finally mobile again.
-I am able to be a mom again.
+Current health: “Tens of thousands of dollars and years later, I am finally mobile again.
+I am able to be a mom again.”

 Here follows the story in Christina’s words from an interview with Bay Area Lyme Foundation: